StackVista/stackstate-docs/stackpacks/integrations/kubernetes_new.md

 - **Kubernetes Cluster Name** - A name to identify the cluster.
 This does not need to match the cluster name used in `kubeconfig`, however, that is usually a good candidate for a unique name.

-If you have not done so already, you will also need to install the [Agent StackPack](/stackpacks/integrations/agent.md).
+If the Agent StackPack is not already installed, this will be automatically installed together with the Kubernetes StackPack.

 ### Deploy the StackState Agent and Cluster Agent